hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac2d-steady.md

 **The following descriptions refer to section 7.2.1 in the {{ tm2d }}.**

-Telemac2d uses finite elements for iterative solutions to the {term}`Navier-Stokes equations`.
+Telemac2d uses finite elements for iterative solutions to the {term}`Shallow water equations`.
 To this end, a **TREATMENT OF THE LINEAR SYSTEM** keyword enables replacing the original set of equations (option `1`) involved in TELEMAC's finite element solver with a generalized wave equation (option `2`).
 The replacement (i.e., the use of the **generalized wave equation**) is set to **default since v8p2** and decreases computation time, but smoothens the results.
 The default (`TREATMENT OF THE LINEAR SYSTEM : 2`) automatically activates mass lumping for depth and velocity, and implies explicit velocity diffusion.

 ```{admonition} Use SCHEME FOR ADVECTION in lieu of TYPE OF ADVECTION
 :class: note, dropdown